Islands, Tigers & Tea

 As the Around the World journey continues, I hope “Islands, Tigers, & Tea” inspires you to look for harmony, between motion and stillness, discovery and reflection, modern life and timeless tradition.

 I’d love to hear from you: Have you ever visited or dreamed of one of these countries?
 What memory or story stayed with you?
-Read Islands, Tigers, & Tea now, and come travel a little slower with me.
+Read Islands, Tigers, & Tea now.
+Or if you’re new here, this is where the journey first began.

 As a signature of my blog, I’d like to end this post with a suggestion to “Pass on kindness.”
 There’s no time like the present to Inspire Those Who Inspire You.
 Acts of kindness, no matter how big or small, can have a direct, positive impact on someone else.
 Go out there today and change someone’s life for the better!